Ragulsankarp/Library_Management_System/README.md

 5.View All Books: Lists all books currently stored in the library, displaying their ISBN, title, author, edition, and publication details.
 6.Quit: Terminates the program.

-Components:
+🧭:Components:
 Book Class: Defines a Book class with private attributes (isbn, title, author, edition, publication) and public methods (setIsbn, getTitle, etc.) for setting and getting book details.
 Main Function: Handles the main menu and user input, directing control to appropriate functions based on user choices.
 Functions: Separate functions (addBook, deleteBook, etc.) handle specific functionalities such as adding, deleting, editing, searching, and viewing books.
 Counter Management: Uses a counter variable to manage the number of books stored in an array (books).
 Functions for incrementing and decrementing this counter ensure proper book management.

-Additional Notes:
+🗒️:Additional Notes:
 Input Handling: Utilizes getline for robust input handling, allowing spaces in book titles and other details.
 Recursive main Call: While unconventional, the recursive call to main() after each operation ensures the program returns to the main menu, providing a continuous user interface.

 Usage:
 To run the program, compile the source code (library_management_system.cpp) using a C++ compiler and execute the resulting executable.
 Follow the prompts in the console to perform various library management operations.

 This project serves as a foundational example of using OOP principles in a practical application and can be extended or modified for more complex library management scenarios.